fsheee/LangGraph_Text-Analysis/README.md

 Entity Extraction: We'll identify and extract key entities such as persons, organizations, and locations from the text.
 Text Summarization: Finally, we'll generate a concise summary of the input text.
 This pipeline showcases how LangGraph can be used to create a modular, extensible workflow for natural language processing tasks.
-By the end of this tutorial, you'll understand how to construct a graph-based application that can be easily modified or expanded for various text analysis needs.
+By the end of this tutorial, you'll understand how to construct a graph-based application that can be easily modified or expanded for various text analysis needs."""